 MSPs’ Business Continuity Priorities in 2022

 These ASCII members share where they will focus their efforts this year to provide the offerings their clients need to support their business continuity strategies:

-Nielsen: “Get all our clients, no matter how big or small, into a solution that is acceptable to them for risks they are willing to take.
+Nielsen: “Get all our clients, no matter how big or small, into a solution acceptable to them for risks they are willing to take.
 Some don’t rely on technology as much as others, and downtime would not be as costly.
 However, for others, it is very costly.
 We scale the business continuity solution based on their tolerance after we provide the information to help them determine the solutions that are the best fit for them.”

 About The ASCII Group, Inc.

 The ASCII Group is the premier community of North American MSPs, MSSPs, VARs and solution providers.
-The group has over 1,300 members located throughout the U.S. and Canada, and membership encompasses everyone from credentialed MSPs serving the SMB community to multi-location solution providers with a national reach.
+The group has over 1,300 members throughout the U.S. and Canada, and membership encompasses everyone from credentialed MSPs serving the SMB community to multi-location solution providers with a national reach.
 Founded in 1984, ASCII provides services to members, including leveraged purchasing programs, education and training, marketing assistance, extensive peer interaction and more.
-ASCII works with a vibrant ecosystem of major technology vendors that complement the ASCII community and support the mission of helping MSPs and VARs to grow their businesses.
-For more information, please visit www.ascii.com
+In addition, ASCII works with a vibrant ecosystem of major technology vendors that complement the ASCII community and support the mission of helping MSPs and VARs grow their businesses.
+For more information, please visit www.ascii.com.